MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 scrapy startproject trustpilot
 ```

-This last command creates the structure of a Scrapy project.
+This command creates the structure of a Scrapy project.
 Here's what it looks like:

 ```
 scrapy/